 The bar has a central counter, with a suspended bottle rack containing spirits and international liqueurs.
 On the left is a fireplace surrounded by Soviet armchairs and Eero Saarinen’s Tulip tables.
 This space hosts two works of—Cappa per caminetto (1949) and Testa di medusa (1948-54)—by Lucio Fontana, while the polychrome ceramic Pilastro (1947) by the same artist introduces guests to the restaurant itself.

 The restaurant has seating for 84 guests and is arranged on three levels slightly offset from each other to recreate an ideal viewpoint.
-The first two are furnished with wooden tables and Executive chairs by Eero Saarinen and feature a selection of paintings by William N. Copley, Jeff Koons, Goshka Macuga and John Wesley.
+The first two are furnished with wooden tables and Executive chairs by Eero Saarinen and feature a selection of artworks by Thomas Demand, Jeff Koons, Goshka Macuga and John Wesley.
 The third level features original furnishings from New York’s “Four Seasons Restaurant” designed by Philip Johnson in 1958 and elements from Carsten Höller’s installation The Double Club (2008-2009).
 Inspired by the tradition of Italian restaurants, the walls feature artist’s plates created especially for the restaurant by John Baldessari, Thomas Demand, Nathalie Djurberg & Hans Berg, Elmgreen & Dragset, Joep Van Lieshout, Goshka Macuga, Mariko Mori, Tobias Rehberger, Andreas Slominski, Francesco Vezzoli and John Wesley; forming a series open to new contributions.

 The triangular outdoor terrace overlooks the urban space and features the typical porphyry paving and metal grills characteristic of Fondazione Prada’s exteriors.
 The 125 m² area is divided into a restaurant area seating 20 on bistro-style folding tables and chairs and a bar area where sliding tables along the parapet can be combined or separated according to need.